sztelzer/01011010/README.md

 }
 ```

 In case you hit a malformed or non existent shipping port code, the response will be the status code `404 not found`.
-If
-you try other http method, will get `invalid request method`
+If you try other http method, will get `invalid request method`.
-If something awful happens inside our service, it will respond some various `5xx` codes relative to the problem.
+If something awful happens inside our service, it will respond `5xx` codes relative to the problem.

 ## About the services